dolittle/Documentation/Documentation/Documentation/getting_started.md

 In your browser navigate to [localhost:1313](localhost:1313) to see the documentation, the page will live reload your changes.
 Any errors will be displayed on the docker output.

+You are now ready to write documentation in your local repository.
+Read the [overview](./overview.md) and [style guide](./style_guide) for more information on how you should be writing documentation.

 ## Add a new repository to the main Documentation repository

 You'll have to start by cloning the [Documentation repository](https://github.com/dolittle/Documentation), which has sub modules: